SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

 NAB metrics were more tolerant than SoftED in method evaluations over most datasets, which does not mean better.
 The tolerance level incorporated by NAB depends directly on the anomaly window size, which is automatically set by the algorithm.
-Table \ref{tb:exp14} presents the interval and the average of the anomaly window sizes set for the time series of each dataset.
+Table \ref{tbl_exp14} presents the interval and the average of the anomaly window sizes set for the time series of each dataset.
+Since automatic anomaly window sizes set for NAB metrics change with each series, it did not allow a comparison under the same standardized conditions.
 While the tolerance level given by SoftED was consistently set by $k=15$, giving a tolerance window of $30$ observations, the NAB anomaly windows were mostly wider, reaching a maximum of $12,626$ observations or $1,357$ on average for the 3W dataset.
 Wider anomaly windows allow a greater number of hard $FP$s to be considered $TP$s, which causes F1 metrics to increase in value.
 It is similar to what was discussed in Experiment 3, explaining the increase in tolerance opportunities.
 The inverse is also true, as exemplified by the NMR dataset, for which anomaly windows did not surpass $14$ observations, decreasing the number of tolerance opportunities compared to SoftED.

-Overall, wider anomaly windows caused the NAB score to increase its computation time by three orders of magnitude on average compared to hard metrics ($1$ versus $1\times10^{-3}$ seconds).
-In contrast, SoftED increased metrics computation time by only one order of magnitude higher than the hard metrics ($1\times10^{-2}$ versus $1\times10^{-3}$ seconds).
-Moreover, it is important to note from Table \ref{tb:exp14} that the anomaly window size computation proposed by the NAB algorithm allows the definition of zero-sized windows, which do not give any tolerance to inaccuracy as in hard metrics or narrow windows which are not enough to hold the central limit theorem guaranteed in SoftED results.
+It is also important to note from Table \ref{tbl_exp14} that the anomaly window size computation proposed by the NAB algorithm allows the definition of zero-sized windows, which do not give any tolerance to inaccuracy as in hard metrics or narrow windows, which are not enough to hold the central limit theorem guaranteed in SoftED results.
 On the other hand, the NAB window size automatic definition is not domain-dependent.
-Consequently, domain specialists may find windows too wide or too narrow for their detection application, making the incorporated tolerance and metric results non-applicable or at least difficult to interpret.
-In this context, SoftED contributes by allowing domain specialists to define the desired temporal tolerance level for their detection method results.
+Consequently, domain specialists may find windows too wide or too narrow for their detection application, making the incorporated tolerance and metric results non-applicable or difficult to interpret.
+In this context, SoftED contributes by allowing domain specialists to define the desired temporal tolerance level for their detector results.